dan200/CBZTool/README.md

 ## All options

 ```
+CBZ info PATH...

 CBZTool extract PATH... [options]
-  -o [path]         Specify the directory, CBZ or PDF file to extract to (defaults to the input path minus the extension)
+  -o [path]         Specify the path to extract to (defaults to the input path minus the extension).
+Can be a directory, another CBZ file or a PDF
   -p [range]        Specify the range of pages to extract (ex: 1-10 2,4,6 7-*) (default=*)
   -a                Appends the extracted pages to the end of the directory, instead of replacing them (default=0)
   -denoise          Runs a noise reduction algorithm on the images when extracting (default=0)